openresty/lua-nginx-module/README.markdown

 ngx.now
 -------

 **syntax:** *secs = ngx.now()*

 **context:** *init_worker_by_lua&#42;, set_by_lua&#42;, rewrite_by_lua&#42;, access_by_lua&#42;, content_by_lua&#42;, header_filter_by_lua&#42;, body_filter_by_lua&#42;, log_by_lua&#42;, ngx.timer.&#42;, balancer_by_lua&#42;, ssl_certificate_by_lua&#42;, ssl_session_fetch_by_lua&#42;, ssl_session_store_by_lua&#42;*

-Returns a floating-point number for the elapsed time in seconds (including milliseconds as the decimal part) from the epoch for the current time stamp from the nginx cached time (no syscall involved unlike Lua's date library).
+Returns a floating-point number for the elapsed time in seconds (including milliseconds as the decimal part) from the epoch for the current time stamp from the Nginx cached time (no syscall involved unlike Lua's date library).

 You can forcibly update the Nginx time cache by calling [ngx.update_time](#ngxupdate_time) first.